adriangb/pgjobq/README.md

 A message queue built on top of Postgres.

+## Project status

+Please do not use this for anything other than experimentation or inspiration.
+At some point I may decide to support this long term (at which point this warning will be removed), but until then this is just a playground subject to breaking changes (including breaking schema changes).

 ## Purpose

 Sometimes you have a Postgres database and need a queue.